 Robert Anson Heinlein (July 7, 1907 - May 8, 1988) was one of the most popular and respected science fiction authors of the 20th Century.
 By setting a high standard for science and engineering plausibility, he helped raise the genre's standards of literary quality.
 He was the first writer to break into mainstream magazines such as The Saturday Evening Post in the late 1940s with unvarnished science fiction.
 He was also among the first authors of bestselling novel-length science fiction in the modern mass-market era.

 Four of Heinlein's novels (Double Star, Starship Troopers, Stranger in a Strange Land, and The Moon Is a Harsh Mistress) won Hugo Awards in the years they were published.
 In 2001, another novel (Farmer in the Sky) and a novella (The Man Who Sold the Moon) received "Retro Hugos&qut; for the year 1951, and the movie Destination Moon, which was based on a Heinlein story, received the "Retro Hugo" for best dramatic presentation.
 He was the first writer to be named a Grand Master by the Science Fiction Writers of America for lifetime achievement.

 Heinlein was known as the "Dean of Science Fiction Writers," but he was much more.
 He was a philanthropist who helped many charitable causes and individuals.
 When asked how he could be repaid for his help, he would reply, "You can't pay me back, you have to pay it forward."

 In 2001, at the 59th World Science Fiction Convention in Philadelphia, the society sponsored its first onsite blood drive, with the Red Cross collecting 60 units of blood.
-Since then the organization has sponsored more than 160 drives, generating more than 16,000 units of blood and saving potentially thousands of lives.
+Since then the organization has sponsored more than 160 drives, generating more than 22,000 units of blood and saving potentially tens of thousands of lives.